h4jack/quiz/README.md

 [http://localhost/quiz/](http://localhost/quiz/)
 ## Usage

-To use the expression calculator, you can compile the source files using a C compiler and then run the executable.
-Here's how to use it:
+To use the quiz app follow this below example, or try using it on the hosted server.

 ### Admin
 - login as the quiz name: